-Not only are the Pittsburgh Zoo’s substandard and dilapidated enclosures harmful for its imprisoned elephants, it continues to mislead visitors about its accreditation and refuses to follow a safer system for handling elephants.
+Not only are the Pittsburgh Zoo’s substandard and dilapidated enclosures harmful to its imprisoned elephants, but they also continue to mislead visitors about its accreditation and refuses to follow a safer system for handling elephants.
 Beyond that still is the Zoo’s callous disregard for the social bonds elephants can form.
 It has separated elephants who have been together for decades and put them at risk of emotional and physical trauma.

 2. Zoo Miami – Miami, Florida

 Credit: Colleen Plumb